dask/dask/docs/source/foundations.rst

 Communication with Tornado Streams (raw sockets)
 ------------------------------------------------

-Workers, the Center, and clients must all communicate with each other over the network.
-We use *raw sockets* as mediated by tornado streams.
+Workers, the Scheduler, and clients communicate with each other over the network.
+They use *raw sockets* as mediated by tornado streams.
 We separate messages by a sentinel value.

 .. autofunction:: distributed.core.read